 How to avoid a data disaster

-I was listening to the news on the way to work today when the Emergency Broadcast System's warning broke in, announcing flash flooding in several areas north of San Francisco, and while I was several mile from the area, it got me to thinking.
+I was listening to the news on the way to work this past winter, the rainiest in California's in recorded history, when the Emergency Broadcast System's warning broke in, announcing flash flooding in a neighboring community.
+It got me to thinking.

 If my business was about to be destroyed by a flood, a fire, or an earthquake, and I had one minute to save one file, what would it be?